Background Image for Header:

 WVU Potomac State College is committed to student success.
 Our goal is to help students succeed academically and to progress toward graduation in a timely manner.
 With this in mind, students are placed into Math and English courses based on prerequisites or placement scores.
-Students may place by ACT Math and English score, SAT Math and English score, scores on the ALEKS Math Assessment, scores on the ACCUPLACER Sentence Skills assessment.
+Students may place by ACT Math and English scores, SAT Math and English scores, scores on the ALEKS Math Assessment, or scores on the ACCUPLACER Next-Generation Writing Test.

 Students who have no ACT/SAT scores on file or have below an 18 ACT (English section only) or 480 SAT (ERW section only, taken after March 1, 2016) or 450 SAT (Verbal section only, taken prior to March 1, 2016), have the option to take the ACCUPLACER Next Generation Writing Assessment or take ENGL 100 (2 credit studio course) along with ENGL 101.

 English placement tests can be taken online or in person.

 ACCUPLACER is not timed.
 You may retake the test one time.